+Typically, the landlord is responsible for the building and the tenants are responsible for the business activities in the premises.
 In general, basic building insurance policies are designed to compensate landlords for damage to the property, loss of rent due to damage, and claims for damages to property or person.
-In addition to this basic coverage, additional insurance can be taken out and it is common practice in Sweden for commercial and residential tenants to take out an additional insurance to cover their property, as well as a commercial tenant's business operations carried out in the leased premises.
+In addition to this basic coverage, additional insurance can be taken out.

-6.6 Assignment/transfer
+6.6 Assignment/ transfer

-Both commercial and residential leases often restrict the right of tenants to transfer the lease without the landlord's consent.
-If the landlord refuses consent without reasonable cause, the tenant can apply to the Rent Tribunal for permission for the transfer.
-Also, according to statute, the tenant in a commercial lease that has lasted more than three years has a right to transfer the lease in connection with the sale of a business of which the lease is a part.
+Leases often restrict the right of tenants to transfer the lease without the landlord's consent.
+However, according to statute, the tenant in a commercial lease that has lasted more than three years has a right to transfer the lease in connection with the sale of a business of which the lease is a part.
+If the landlord refuses, without reasonable cause, the Rent Tribunal can give permission to transfer the lease.